Top 10 Essential Types of Data Visualization of 2025: From Basic to Advanced

 9) Scatter Plot

 Another data visualization technique is a scatter plot.
-While circle color presents categories of data, circle size represents the volume of the data.
+There are plenty of data visualization examples that show the versatility of scatter plots in terms of visuals and use cases.
+Here, we will discuss an example with circles to showcase how data is portrayed in this type of technique.
+While the circle color presents categories of data, the circle size represents the volume of the data.
 We represent the data for two variables by points against the vertical and horizontal axis.

 The purpose of a scatter plot is to show the relationship between the provided variables, which, in turn, helps identify trends or correlations in data.
 The usefulness of scatter plots emerges when the data is significantly large, as identification of trends is possible only in the presence of extensive data points.